What Is Facial Paralysis Rehabilitation?

 Facial paralysis recovery often begins within about two weeks of symptomatic onset.
 At this point, an individual starts to regain the ability to move the muscles on the paralyzed side of the face.

 Within about three months, an individual’s facial paralysis symptoms should disappear.
 From here, an individual can enjoy full facial muscle movement.
 This individual shows no visible signs of facial paralysis and can produce natural facial expressions without any limitations.

-Make a Full Recovery from Central Facial Palsy
+Make a Meaningful Recovery from Central Facial Palsy

 No one should be forced to deal with central facial palsy symptoms for an extended period of time.
-With help from Dr. Azizzadeh, an individual can treat their facial paralysis symptoms and prevent them from recurring.
+With help from Dr. Azizzadeh, an individual can treat their facial paralysis symptoms and reduce their severity.

 Request your consultation with Dr. Azizzadeh today

 Call us at (310) 657-2203 to schedule an appointment.Schedule a Consultation